K-Wu/pytorch-direct_dgl/README.md

 ### DGL
 We use dgl 0.6.1.

 We can build from source.
-Firstly, we need to update submodule.
+Firstly, we need to update the submodule.
 ```
 git submodule update --init --recursive
 cd dgl/